-- 14. Internal confidentiality agreements. - a.
-By signing this award, you represent that: - i.
-You will not require any of your employees, contractors, or subrecipients seeking to report fraud, waste, or abuse to sign or comply with internal confidentiality agreements or statements prohibiting or otherwise restricting those employees, contractors, or subrecipients from lawfully reporting that waste, fraud, or abuse to a designated investigative or law enforcement representative of a Federal department or agency authorized to receive such information; and - ii.
-You will notify your employees, contractors, or subrecipients that any prohibitions and restrictions of any internal confidentiality agreements inconsistent with this prohibition are no longer in effect. - b.
-This prohibition does not contravene requirements applicable to Standard Form 312, Form 4414, or any other form issued by a Federal department or agency governing the nondisclosure of classified information. - c.
-If we determine that you are not in compliance with this provision, we: - i.
-Will prohibit your use of funds under this award; and - ii.
-May pursue other remedies available for your material failure to comply with the award terms and conditions.
+- 1. Prohibition on Using Funds under Grants and Cooperative Agreements with Entities that Require Certain Internal Confidentiality Agreements. - a.
+You may not require your employees, contractors, or subrecipients seeking to report fraud, waste, or abuse to sign or comply with internal confidentiality agreements or statements prohibiting or otherwise restricting them from lawfully reporting that waste, fraud, or abuse to a designated investigative or law enforcement representative of a Federal department or agency authorized to receive such information. - b.
+You must notify your employees, contractors, and subrecipients that the prohibitions and restrictions of any internal confidentiality agreements inconsistent with paragraph a. of this award provision are no longer in effect. - c.
+The prohibition in paragraph 1.a. of this section does not contravene requirements applicable to Standard Form 312, Form 4414, or any other form issued by a Federal department or agency governing the nondisclosure of classified information. - d.
+If the Federal Government determines that you are not in compliance with this award provision, it:

+- i.
+Will prohibit your use of funds under this award, in accordance with section 743 of Division E of the Consolidated and Further Continuing Resolution Appropriations Act, 2015, (Public Law 113-235) or any successor provision of law; and - ii.
+May pursue other remedies available for your material failure to comply with award terms and conditions.